 International Friends at Rice (IFR) is an opportunity for an international student and a local U.S. friend or family to meet 3 - 4 times during the student's first 6 months at Rice.
 The local friends and families enjoy getting to know international students by sharing cross-cultural experiences and learning about other countries.
 The U.S. friends may help international students discover Houston, invite them for a meal, and make the student(s) feel more at home.
 This program is coordinated by Rice University's Office of International Students & Scholars (OISS).
 Feel free to contact the OISS staff if you are interested in participating, or join us at a training session.

-IFR U.S. Friend Application (this link is for the U.S. friend and should not be completed by students.)
+IFR U.S. Friend Application (This application link is for the U.S. friend and should not be completed by students.)

 International Student Application (The international student application is current closed.
 If you are interested in the IFR program, please email firstname.lastname@example.org.)

 Friend Orientations at Rice 2019:

 Tuesday, July 23, 2019, 12:00 - 1:00 p.m.